nickyduesxd/Capstone/README.md

 - Completed Research Paper Draft and recieved feedback from faculty
 - Presented Capstone Proposal to both Computer Science and Cyber Operations sections

+## How to navigate this Github Repository
+- The developer_guide has
+- The user_guide has
+- The research_paper has our
+- The presentation has our Capstone presentation and presentation board.
+- The UI has our website.
+- The node has our network.
+- The sprint_logs has the documentation of our scrum process.
+- The licenses has information on the libraries and packages we used as well as their respective licenses.
+- The proposal has the approved capstone proposal
+- The charter has our group agreement